th2-net/th2-grpc-util/README.md

 4. Place your own `.proto` files in created directory.
 5. Edit imports in your `.proto` files so that they look like <br>
 `import "{package_name}/{proto_file_name}.proto"`
+6. Edit paths in `python-service-generator` stage in Dockerfile.
+They should correspond to the project structure.

 #### Docker
 You can run everything via Docker: